john-positano/IlLumenNote/readme.md

 * Bootstrap

 ### Installation

-an environment file (titled ".env" and placed at the root of the project directory) is required to provide configuration variables:
+An environment file (titled ".env" and placed at the root of the project directory) is required to provide configuration variables:

 ```
 APP_ENV=local